Welcome to the Nursing Department

 With the increased need for nurses and the wide variety of careers from which to choose, you are sure to find your special area of interest.
 Nursing is a profession that provides for flexibility in work schedules and allows for professional development and personal growth

-The nursing program at Orange County Community College is accredited by the National League for Nursing, is available on both the Middletown and Newburgh Campuses, and enjoys a national reputation for excellence as well as a nearly 60-year year tradition of caring.
+The nursing program at Orange County Community College is accredited by the Accreditation Commission for Education in Nursing, is available on both the Middletown and Newburgh Campuses, and enjoys a national reputation for excellence as well as over a 60-year year tradition of caring.
 In 1952, Orange County Community College became a leader in the exciting evolution of nursing.
 The College was chosen to open the first associate degree program in nursing education in the United States.

 Today, experienced and credentialed faculty provide a supportive learning experience with a commitment to individual student advisement and small classes.
 Our innovative program features the latest in simulation technology.
 The use of simulation manikins provides SUNY Orange students with the scientific knowledge and resources needed for the critical examination of health and illness in the current healthcare system.